anyoptimization/pymoo/docs/source/algorithms/moo/pinsga2.md

 +++

 This is a simple example with a custom automatedDM.
 This example uses ZDT3, since its disconnected Pareto-optimal front illustrates how the algorithm guides the optimization through the objective space.
 The decision maker is set to rank four points ($\eta$) every ten generations ($\tau$) based on their distance from the center of the second region of the solution.
-In this case imagine the decision maker only wants one or more solutions in this area of the search space, and the other solutions are undisireable.
+In this case imagine the decision maker only wants one or more solutions in this area of the search space, and the other solutions are undesirable.

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.pinsga2 import PINSGA2, AutomatedDM